sukumar-cloud/Business-Support-Platform/README.md

 ### Support Agent
 - Show enrolled services for client Priya Sharma
 - Get status for client Rahul Verma
-- Has order #12345 been paid?
+- Has order #o1 been paid?
 - Create an order for Yoga Beginner for client Priya Sharma
 - Pending dues for client Priya Sharma
 - Pending dues for order o1
-- Payment info for order #12345

 ### Dashboard Agent
 - What is the total revenue?